HOTCUS Steering Committee

-The HOTCUS Steering Committee meets four times a year.
-Its members for 2023-24 are:
+The HOTCUS Steering Committee meets four times a year to manage HOTCUS’ initiatives and events.
+The current Steering Committee members are:

 Chair: Dr Kaeten Mistry (University of East Anglia)